adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

 ASP.NET Core is performing well here.
-EF Core is incredibly efficient by default without any tuning headaches.
+EF Core is incredibly efficient by default without any tuning headaches as it was with Sping Boot.

-#### ASP.NET Core PgSQL scenario 2
+#### ASP.NET Core scenario 2

 Iteration creation rate = **10/s**